dossiersolutions/functional/README.md

-# funktional
+# functional
-Funktional is a functional library for Kotlin
+A functional library for Kotlin

 # License
 See [LICENSE](LICENSE)